kanchanpundir2004/AstroApp/README.md

-# AstroApp
- Simple Frontend Project  This is a small Astro-based web application built .
-The app demonstrates how to structure and build a frontend project with Astro while keeping the code clean and beginner-friendly.  ✨ Features  ⚡ Fast static site built with Astro  🎨 Styled using CSS for a simple, responsive layout  🧩 Interactive elements powered by JS
+🌌 Astro App

+A simple Astro-based web application built with JavaScript, HTML, and CSS.
+This project demonstrates how to create a fast, lightweight, and responsive frontend using Astro.

+✨ Features

+⚡ Blazing fast static site generation with Astro

+🎨 Responsive design with pure CSS

+🧩 Interactive UI powered by JavaScript

+📂 Clean and beginner-friendly project structure

+🌍 Easy to deploy on platforms like Vercel, Netlify, or GitHub Pages

 🛠️ Tech Stack

-Astro – Static site builder

-HTML5 – Markup
+HTML5 – Semantic markup

-CSS3 – Styling
+CSS3 – Styling and responsive layouts

-JavaScript (ES6) – Functionality
+JavaScript (ES6) – Dynamic functionality